-Volunteering with Doncaster Heritage Services is a way to use your skills, discover new ones, share your passion for the past and have fun.
+Volunteering with Heritage Doncaster is a way to use your skills, discover new ones, share your passion for the past and have fun.
 Volunteers are vital to support the service and opportunities are varied.

 Why volunteer with us?

 We aim to offer volunteer opportunities that are interesting and fun and can often help to build your CV.

 Volunteering with Heritage Doncaster is a great way to build skills and confidence and to learn something new.
 It's a great way to meet new people, and we hold volunteer socials throughout the year, including trips, picnics and coffee mornings.

 Find out more about volunteering with us on the Heritage Doncaster website.

 If you wish to apply to volunteer with Heritage Doncaster please click here and complete the application form.

 If you would like a paper copy of the application form please contact us on firstname.lastname@example.org

 We will try to contact you within 2 weeks of receiving your form to let you know what the next steps are to getting started.